 What is chronic sinusitis?

 Chronic sinusitis means that a sinusitis becomes persistent and lasts for longer than 12 weeks.
-Chronic sinusitis is uncommon.
+Chronic sinusitis is common, affecting in 1 in 10 adults in the UK..
 Most cases of chronic sinusitis develop following an acute sinusitis infection.
 Most cases of acute sinusitis go away within 2-3 weeks, often much sooner.
 In some cases the symptoms do not go and become persistent (chronic).

 How do you get chronic sinusitis?